unisonweb/olddocsite/_includes/quickstart.markdown

 First [install homebrew][homebrew] if you haven't already.

-Then from the command line enter these commands:
+Then from the command line enter these commands (or better yet, paste them into your console):

 ```
 brew tap unisonweb/unison